CodeRahman/JIGSAWS-DATA/README.md

 │
 ├── documents/
 │
+├── model_training.ipynb
+├── .gitignore
-└── model_training.ipynb
+└── README.md
 ```

 ---

-# Tools & Technologies
+## Technologies

-* Python
+- Python
-* pandas
+- pandas
-* NumPy
+- NumPy
-* scikit-learn
+- scikit-learn
-* Matplotlib
+- Matplotlib
-* Jupyter Notebook
+- Jupyter Notebook
+- Git
-* Git / GitHub
+- GitHub

 ---

-# Research Context
+## Research Context

-This project was completed during the **NSF REU SITE: HUMANS MOVE** program at the **University of Wyoming** during Summer 2026.
+This project was completed during the **NSF REU SITE: HUMANS MOVE** program at the **University of Wyoming** in Summer 2026.

 The work was conducted in the **Robotics & Intelligent Systems Lab**.

 ### Researcher

 **Abdurrahman Oyediran**
 Computer Science
 University of Southern Mississippi

 ### Mentorship

-* Dr. Chao Jiang
+- Dr. Chao Jiang
-* Umur Atan
+- Umur Atan
-* Varun Bharadwaj
+- Varun Bharadwaj

 ---

-# Acknowledgments
+## Acknowledgments

-I would like to thank my mentors and the researchers involved in the HUMANS MOVE REU program for their guidance and feedback throughout the project.
+I would like to thank my mentors and the HUMANS MOVE REU program for their guidance and support throughout this project.

-This work uses the **JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS)**.
+This project uses the **JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS)**.
 Credit for the original dataset belongs to its creators and associated institutions.

 ---

-# Disclaimer
+## Disclaimer

 This project is an undergraduate research prototype intended to investigate machine learning methods for human skill estimation.